stripe-samples/subscription-use-cases/README.md

 STATIC_DIR=../client
 ```

-5. Follow the instructions in `server/README.md` for how to build and/or run the server.
+6. Follow the instructions in `server/README.md` for how to build and/or run the server.

+7. View in the browser: [localhost:4242](http://localhost:4242) and test with `4242424242424242`.

-6. [Optional] Forward webhook events
+8. [Optional] Forward webhook events

 You can use the Stripe CLI to forward webhook events to your server running
 locally.